 Scripture Has Only One Meaning

 The techniques employed in personal Bible study and small groups and Bible Study programs today often depend on some popular Christian author’s take on the text.
 Bible study leaders ask “What does this passage mean to you?”
 There are no wrong answers.
 Imagine getting a letter from a loved one and sharing it with family members who all take a different meaning from it.
-The author would wonder, “Whose letter did you read?”
+The author would wonder, “Whose letter did you read, anyway?”
 That is essentially what Jesus told the Pharisees when he said, “If you believed Moses, you would believe me, because he wrote about me.“(Jn 5:46) They misunderstood the Old Testament and it cost them eternal life!

-Genuine Faith Lasts Forever
+Genuine Faith Doesn’t Fade